astronomer/airflow-guides/guides/airflow-sagemaker.md

     upload_data >> predict >> results_to_redshift
 ```

 Note that every operator in this DAG utilizes an `aws_conn_id`.
-For this example, we created an IAM user that has access to all relevant resources, and created the Airflow connection using an access key and token as the Login/Password.
-If you go this route, the SageMaker operators require a region to be specified as an Extra.
+For this example, we created an IAM user that has access to all relevant resources, and we created the Airflow connection using an access key and token as the Login/Password.
+If you go this route, the SageMaker operators require a region to be specified as an **Extra**.
 The connection should look like this:

 ![SageMaker Connection](https://assets2.astronomer.io/main/guides/sagemaker/sagemaker_connection.png)